opensearch-project/project-website/_posts/2024-04-30-A-comprehensive-guide-to-setup-and-connect-self-managed-dashboards-with-Amazon-OpenSearch-domain.md

 > [!IMPORTANT]
 > Users do not have access to modify the security configuration file, so you will need to raise a support case with AWS Support to request a change to the self-managed Dashboards URL endpoint.
 After AWS Support completes your request, you can check the new endpoint by running the API call ```_opendistro/_security/api/securityconfig``` and validate the `kibana_url` changes in the security configuration file.

-5. Install docker and its dependencies on the EC2 instance
+5. Install Docker and its dependencies on the EC2 instance.
 6. Use the below `docker-compose.yml` file and run the self-managed dashboards
 ```yml
 version: '3'